dbreese/fitfamconnect/BILLING.md

 - When the member is charged for a recurring plan, we need to update the membership's lastBillingDate for that plan and billing id.

 ### Pro-rated Billing Rules
+- When looking at active membership plans, if a membership start date is before the billing period's start date AND the membership has never been billed before (ie, the lastBilledDate is empty), we need to calculate pro-rated charges.
-If a recurring billing is applied and a member's startDate falls within the billing cycle, then we need to do partial billing.
-This is calculated by multiplying the recurring rate times the ratio of (the number of days the user was active in the period) / (number of days in the period)
+- Pro-rated charges are calculated by multiplying the recurring rate times the ratio of (the number of days the user was active in the prior period) / (number of days in the period).
+- Important: the prior period could be a week, month, quarter, or year.

 ### Scenarios

-For the following scenarios, assume a monthly billing of $100 and a yearly of $1200 for easy math.
+For the following scenarios, assume:
+- weekly billing is $25/week
+- monthly billing is $100/month
+- quarterly billing is $300/quarter
+- yearly billing is $1200/year

-1. User joins on Aug 31st and is on monthly billing.
+1. Member joins on Aug 31st and is on monthly billing.
 StartDate is set to Sept 1.
 Billing runs on Sept 1st.
 Billing runs on Oct 1st.

 Results:
-- Sept 1 $100
+- Sept 1: $100
-- Oct 1 $100
+- Oct 1:  $100

-2. User joins on Sept 15th and is on monthly billing.
+2. Member joins on Sept 15th and is on monthly billing.
 Billing runs on Sept 1st.
 Billing runs on Oct 1st.

 Results:
-- Sept 1 - $0 (user was not a member at the time of course)
+- Sept 1: $0 (Was not a member at the time of course)
-- Oct 1 - $100 + $50
+- Oct 1: $100 + $50 = $150 total

-3. User joins on Sept 1st and is on weekly
+3a.
+Member joins on Sept 1st and is on weekly billing.

+Results:
+- Sept 1: $25
+- Sept 8: $25
+- Sept 16: $25

+3b.
+Member joins on Sept 4th and is on weekly billing.

+Results:
+- Sept 1: No record is generated as member is not active.
+- Sept 8: $25 + $10.71 = $35.71 total
+- Sept 16: $25

+4. Member's plan is updated mid-period.
+The first plan was assigned as a Monthly plan for $100/mo on Sept 1.
+The second plan was assigned as a monthly plan for $75/mo with a start date of Oct 1.

+Results:
+- Sept 1: $100
+- Oct 1: $75

+NOTE: We do not do credit-based billing.
+Eventually we will allow credits to be added to an account.

+5. Member's plan has end date on the end of the period.
+Ie, the member is active until Sept 30.

+Results:
+- Sept 1: $100
+- Oct 1: No record is generated for billing for the member.

+6. Member's plan has end date in the middle of the period.
+Ie, the member is active until Sept 15.
+- Sept 1: $100
+- Oct 1: No record is generated for billing for the member.

+NOTE: We do not do credit-based billing.
+Eventually we will allow credits to be added to an account.

+7. Member's plan has start and end date in the middle of a period (ie, 2 weeks in the middle of a monthly plan).
+For example, member is on monthly plan where startDate=Sept 10 and endDate=Sept 15.

+Results:
+- Sept 1: No record is generated as member is not active.
+- Oct 1: Partial billing is applied because lastBilledDate is empty and no bill has been generated.
+Member was active for 5 days, so $100 * (5/30) = $16.67 is the amount.

 # Billing Run